adrianskelton/project-2/README.md

 ### Bugs fixed

 The lightning bolts do not reach the 5th bolt for some reason, they only show 4 lightning bolts when it should be 5 to reflect 5 points.
+Solution: called the changeLightning() function from the winGame() function forcing the bolts to update.

 ### Bugs fixed